fran-mg/movidius-ncs-notes/setup.md

 Use Oracle VirtualBox to host a linux guest OS

+These instructions have been tested on macOS High Sierra, but should work fine in Windows too.

 ## Install Virtual Box

 * or you could use vmWare workstation if you prefer